jnana027/Power_BI_Dashboard_on_AtliQ_Hardware_Technology/README.md

 4.Supply chain view : Customer and product performance is shown on the basis of forecast accuracy %, forecast accuracy LY %, net error and net error % is displayed in a matrix.
 Accuracy and net error's trend is shown over the period using a line and stacked column chart.
 ![supply chain_view](https://github.com/jnana027/Power_BI_Dashboard_on_AtliQ_Hardware_Technology/assets/120124430/eb519012-a39b-405e-be5b-b24aa906bd62)

+5.Executive View: Executive viewto obtain a consolidated view of key performance indicators (KPIs)and alerts associated with the KPIs.
+The Executive viewenables users with cross-organization responsibility to monitor manageand respond to status changes in relation to the key areas of organizationalperformance and well-being.Also used to shown the Key insights by SubZone,Revenue by Division,Revenue by challel,PC Market Share Trend AtliQ & Competitors,Top 5 customer,Top 5 channel.